gvwilson/thirdbit/src/fiction/iffy/index.md

 The humming climbed through alto and soprano into a range too high for Iffy to hear.
 Through blurry eyes she saw Doctor Johel open a case and take out a small plastic syringe.
 "Give her all of it,"
-she ordered Captain Kerse,
+she ordered the captain.
-who had stripped off his exoskeleton and was standing on the concrete floor in bare feet and a skinsuit.

-He glanced at Iffy.
+Captain Kerse eyed her.
-"Shouldn't you do it?"
+"Why don't you do it?"

 "I can't go inside the ring,"
 Doctor Johel said testily.